pharo-project/pharo-website/site/news/2023-12-13-ConsortiumApptiveGrid.md

 ApptiveGrid is a visual database that lets you effortlessly create and modify your data models through a web frontend, seamlessly integrates with REST API for external access, and features a dynamic form creator for easy data collection.
 It's also a powerful workflow system, where you can design and automate your processes, responding to both internal changes and external triggers through web hooks.

 The backend of ApptiveGrid is 100% Pharo: It uses [zinc](https://github.com/svenvc/zinc) components for the HTTP frontend and [soil](https://github.com/ApptiveGrid/Soil) as the persistence solution.
-The goal of the Pharo Consortium is to allow companies and institutions to support the ongoing development and future of Pharo.

 About